 Executive sessions of the independent directors are held during each regularly scheduled in-person meeting of the board of directors.
 Executive sessions do not include any of our non-independent directors and are chaired by a lead independent director who is appointed annually by the board of directors from our independent directors.
-Ms. Ellinger currently serves as the lead independent directors of the independent director sessions.
+Ms. Ellinger currently serves as the lead independent director.
+In this role, Ms. Ellinger serves as chairperson of the independent director sessions.
 The independent directors of the board of directors met in executive session four (4) times in 2018.